 Food Court Clean Up – Saturday

-- As a greeter you welcome customers with warm smiles and helping customers including handing out menus, directing customers into the dining area, keeping customer lines neat and efficient.
+- As a Greeter you welcome customers with warm smiles directing them into the dining area, answering their questions about the menus printed in the program booklet and, keeping customer lines neat and efficient.

 - As a Line Organizer, you will direct customers to the desired vendor line in the Food Court.

-- As a person responsible for clean-up, you will help to keep the tables and surrounding area very clean and collect the used menus to recycle.
+- As a person responsible for clean-up, you will help to keep the tables and surrounding area very clean.

 Ticket Sales – Saturday

-Description: From a location in either the Carlsen Center or Regnier Center you assist those selling tickets and distribution of wristbands.
+From a location in either the Carlsen Center or Regnier Center you assist those selling tickets and distribution of wristbands.
 Requires familiarity with use of mobile devices such as Ipad.
-Individuals will be required to attend a one-hour training session on Friday, October 6.
+Individuals will be required to attend a one-hour training session on Thursday, October 4 at 6:00 p.m.

 T-Shirt Sales Assistant – Saturday

-Description: You will assist in the sale of t-shirts and festival bags.
+You will assist in the sale of 2018 Japan Festival t-shirts.
 You should be a member of the Heart of America Japan-America Society, but this is not required.

 Bazaar Sales Assistant – Saturday

-Description: The Bazaar offers Japanese crafts, Kimono, yukata, happi coats, kokeshi dolls, games, books, and more.
-Each sales assistant is present to answer questions and sell items including payment transactions.
+The Bazaar offers Japanese crafts, Kimono, yukata, happi coats, kokeshi dolls, games, books, and more.
+Each sales assistant is present to answer questions and sell items.
+You will be responsible for money transactions and be required to calculate total sales amount and exchange cash/check transactions with the customers.
 The first shift will help with the set-up of the Bazaar and the last shift with closing.
 This is a great way to meet the many persons attending the Festival and to expand your knowledge of Japanese culture.
-Instruction is provided for the sales procedure.
+Instruction is provided

 Exhibit Hall Assistant – Saturday